cockroachdb/docs/v20.2/authentication.md

 But what if a malicious imposter intercepts the communication?
 The imposter might pose as Rosa and send their public key instead of Rosa’s.
 There's no way for Amy to know that the public key she received isn’t Rosa’s, so she would end up using the imposter's public key to encrypt the message and send it to the imposter.
 The imposter can use their own private key and decrypt and read the message, thus compromising the secure communication channel between Amy and Rosa.

 To prevent this security risk, Amy needs to be sure that the public key she received was indeed Rosa’s.
-That’s where the Certificate Authority (CA) comes into the picture.
+That’s where the certificate authority (CA) comes into the picture.

 ### Certificate authority